Home Compare NTRS vs SOF.BR

 Northern Trust vs Sofina Société Anonyme: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Northern Trust carrying a narrow edge on profitability.
+Northern Trust holds the cleaner structural position, with the lead spread across profitability and growth.
 Sofina Société Anonyme still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 On the market side, Northern Trust is in better shape — its trend is intact while Sofina Société Anonyme's trend has broken down.
 That puts structure and market broadly in agreement — Northern Trust's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON